wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-use-ssh-key.md

 - [Windows](/documentation/articles/virtual-machines-windows-use-ssh-key)
 - [Linux/Mac](/documentation/articles/virtual-machines-linux-use-ssh-key)

 This topic describes how to use **ssh-keygen** and **openssl** on Linux and Mac to create and use **ssh-rsa** format and **.pem** format files to secure communication with Azure VMs based on Linux.
+Creating Linux-based Azure Virtual Machines using the Resource Manager deployment model is recommended for new deployments and takes an *ssh-rsa* type public key file or string (depending on the deployment client).
+The [Azure Management Portal](https://manage.windowsazure.cn) currently accepts only the **ssh-rsa** format strings, whether for classic or Resource Manager deployments.

 > [AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-both-include.md)]
+To create these types of files for use on a Windows computer to communicate securely with Linux VMs in Azure, see [Use SSH keys on Windows](/documentation/articles/virtual-machines-windows-use-ssh-key).

 ## Which files do you need?

 A basic ssh setup for Azure includes an **ssh-rsa** public and private key pair of 2048 bits (by default, **ssh-keygen** stores these files as **~/.ssh/id_rsa** and **~/.ssh/id-rsa.pub** unless you change the defaults) as well as a `.pem` file generated from the **id_rsa** private key file for use with the classic deployment model of the Management Portal.

+Here are the deployment scenarios, and the types of files you use in each:

+1. **ssh-rsa** keys are required for any deployment using the [Azure Management Portal](https://manage.windowsazure.cn), regardless of the deployment model.
-.pem file are required to create VMs using the [Management Portal](https://manage.windowsazure.cn). .pem files are also supported in classic deployments that use the [Azure CLI](/documentation/articles/xplat-cli-install).
+2. .pem file are required to create VMs using the [Management Portal](https://manage.windowsazure.cn). .pem files are also supported in classic deployments that use the [Azure CLI](/documentation/articles/xplat-cli-install).

 ## Create keys for use with SSH